Movicon Help on Line - Rel. 11.7.1302

 [&Time&]

-This special field is replaced with the operating system's current time upon command execution.
+This special field is replaced with the operating system's current time when the command is executed.
 The time is formatted using the operating system's settings.

 Viewing Data Logger or Historical Log values

-When the Data Logger or Historical Log fields are displayed in the Textual Report the moment the report is opened a data recordset is passed depending on the selection query set (if no query has been set all the table's records will be loaded).
-The values of the recordset's first record are displayed at this point on the report page.
-If there are other records, the pointer will then be increased and the new record data will be inserted on a new report page.
-In this way, the number of report pages will be the same number for records resulting from the selection query.
+When the Data Logger or Historical Log fields are displayed in the Textual Report, data recordsets are passed the instant the report is opened according to which selection query has been set.
+When no query has been set, all the table's records will be loaded.
+At this point, the values of the recordset's first record are displayed on the report page.
+If there are other records, the pointer will then be increased and the new records will be inserted on a new report page.
+In this way, the number of report pages will be the same number as there are records resulting from the selection query.

 The report example below shows how values are displayed for project values and Data Logger fields.
-In this case the same number of report pages will be created for the number of records selected by the data extraction query.
+In this case, the same number of report pages will be created for the same number of records selected by the data extraction query.

 The below report example shows how Data Logger values are displayed in table format.